StewartJDonaldson/r_google_trends_data_scale_up_script/README.md

 # Installation
 - Install R and Rstudio
-- Install the following r packages using `install.packages()` within the Rstudio console:
+- Install the following r packages using `install.packages()` in the Rstudio console:

   - `library(gtrendsR)`
   - `library(tidyverse)`